 The Beagle and the Ibis

 I laughed inwardly at the comical sight coming toward me.
 A man was out walking his two very-different dogs.
-While the little black mop-of-a-thing was trotting contentedly at his heels, the cute-as-a-button beagle wasn’t.
-He was straining at the end of his very long leash.
+While the little black mop-of-a-thing was trotting contentedly at his master's heels, the cute-as-a-button beagle wasn’t.
+He was straining like crazy at the end of his very long leash.
 But not straining forward.
-At least that would have been …
+At least that …

 He Never Smiles Back